 I can’t find the brands of some of the other brushes I use as I bought them at dog shows but here are some alternatives:

-For shampoo you don’t really need to spend money on show quality whitening shampoo unless you are planning to show, I only use a specialty shampoo when preparing my dogs for a dog show, for a regular bath I use this shampoo, it is sold at Petco.
+For shampoo you don’t really need to spend money on show quality whitening shampoo unless you are planning to show and want to whiten the coat, for a regular bath and even most show baths I use this shampoo, it is gentle and moisturizing.

 For the regular weekly brush what I usually do is spray the detangling spray all over the coat, paying particular attention to the more matted areas (behind the ears, on the thighs etc.) then I start gently brushing the dog with the rake, this will get the largest tangles out.